garhul/aurora/README.md

 Once the device is configured its configuration is stored in eeeprom memory and can be changed via the `/setup` endpoint

+## Device wiring && device config

+in `src/strip/strip.h` you can set the define for WEMOS_D1 and the configuration for neopixelbus library. on WEMOS_D1 I use pin D4 (GPIO2) for connecting the data pin of ws2812 strips whereas in nodeMCU devices I use pin RX (GPIO3)

 ## firmware upload ##
-Firmware must be upload with
+Firmware must be upload with platformio upload

 ## SPIFSS upload ##